mixpanel/docs/pages/docs/tracking/how-tos/hotshard.md

 There are cases when an incorrect implementation results in a disproportionately high number of events sent to Mixpanel for the same `distinct_id`.
 This leads to shard imbalance where one shard grows larger than the rest impacting storage and query systems which in-turn results in high query latencies for the end user.

 ## How does hotshard detection work?
 The hotshard detection step runs in the ingestion pipeline.
-A counter is maintained for each `distinct_id` and `event_date` combination and incremented for each event seen with this combination.
+A counter is maintained for each `distinct_id` and `event_date` (derived from `time`) combination and incremented for each event seen with this combination.
 Once a pre-defined threshold is crossed, the `distinct_id` is marked as a hotshard and all subsequent events for this combination are updated to even the load across shards while keeping all the original event information intact.

 The counter is best-effort as a result of the underlying systems used to maintain such a large keyspace.